desplega-ai/localtunnel-server/README.md

 ## overview

-The default localtunnel client connects to the `localtunnel.me` server.
+The default localtunnel client connects to the `lt.desplega.ai` server.
 You can, however, easily set up and run your own server.
 In order to run your own localtunnel server you must ensure that your server can meet the following requirements:

 -   You can set up DNS entries for your `domain.tld` and `*.domain.tld` (or `sub.domain.tld` and `*.sub.domain.tld`).
 -   The server can accept incoming TCP connections for any non-root TCP port (i.e. ports over 1000).